-The easiest way to find all the posts relating to a particular house is to click on one of the Addresses in the dropdown menu at the right.
+The easiest way to find all the posts relating to a particular house is to click on one of the addresses in the dropdown menus under the header above and in the menu Addresses at the right.
 The tag cloud below it includes surnames, names of institutions, and a few broad categories like photos, deaths, and marriages.
 The search box at the upper right is useful for doing more miscellaneous kinds of searches.
-Please note that after you do any of these searches, you will be presented with a list of posts in which that address or name occurs; at this point be sure to click on the title of each post for more details.

-I am grateful to several persons who have supplied material for this blog: Gene Berry, Peter Clark, Eric Freund, and Mark Kantor.
+I am grateful to several persons who have supplied material for this blog: Gene Berry, Peter Clark, Eric Freund, Mark Kantor, Paul Cromwell, and Maureen Shea.
 I welcome further suggestions and corrections.

 —Bill Peterson (email@example.com)

 Postscript: A quick word about Boyd’s Directory, which is cited so frequently on this blog.
 In late 2013 I located fifteen annual editions of it online, downloaded them to my hard disk, and then, after searching for individual addresses, posted the results here.
 Gradually, however, I have gained access to many additional volumes of Boyd’s, and I have therefore found it necessary to bring the lists on this blog up to date from time to time.
 Since in the twentieth century Boyd’s included a “Street and Avenue Guide,” I have also clipped and uploaded the sections describing the 300, 400, and 500 blocks of A Street in many of those volumes (mainly supplied by Paul Cromwell) in a series of posts entitled “Residents of A Street in [year].”
 Finally, you should note that the OCR in all the Boyd’s volumes is imperfect; do not be puzzled, therefore, if John Doe appears at an address in 1905 and 1908 but not 1906 or 1907.
 He’s probably living there in the intervening years as well.